 Program Category: MA Programs

-Degree Programs: Full-Time: MA, MPhil, PhD, Full-Time/Part-Time: Free-Standing MA in Art History and Archaeology; Full-Time/Part-Time: Free-Standing MA in Modern Art: Critical and Curatorial Studies
+Degree Programs: Full-Time/Part-Time: Free-Standing MA in Art History and Archaeology; Full-Time/Part-Time: Free-Standing MA in Modern Art: Critical and Curatorial Studies

 The Department of Art History and Archaeology offers programs of instruction in the history, theory, and criticism of art and archaeology.
 These programs are intended to prepare students for careers in scholarship and teaching and in curatorial work and museum administration, as well as for independent research and critical writing.
 The department offers one of the richest graduate programs in the discipline, and students are encouraged to take advantage of its variety of subjects and approaches.